 Disclaimer: This article includes links to products.
 While we are not endorsed by ANY of these products, if you click on certain links and purchase we may (at no extra cost to you) receive a small commission.
-We will never compromise our honesty and integrity, here at VeggL, to make a couple dollars.
+We will never compromise our honesty and integrity, here at VeggL, to make a couple of dollars.
 You can trust any information you read will be our 100% honest opinion.
-We do; however, plan on using these commissions to buy tickets to Mars.
-Or maybe just donate to some farm sanctuaries.

 You will find the MOST options to choose from in the Non-Dairy Milk category.
 I will say this is VERY personal.
 You may want to try a few to decide which is best for your taste buds.
 Here’s why…

 This one is Ryan’s department.
-I’m not much of a chocolate milk drinker; however, I will say I did take a couple sips of our Non-Dairy Chocolate Milk pick because it’s GOOD! …and for those of you wanting a higher protein milk, this one is for you!
-Ripple Chocolate Milk
+I’m not much of a chocolate milk drinker; however, I will say I do take sips of our Non-Dairy Chocolate Milk pick because it’s that GOOD.
+And a bonus for those of you wanting a higher protein milk, you’ll appreciate our Chocolate Milk pick, Ripple Chocolate Milk.

-Dairy Free Ice Cream’s have come A LONG way!
-It has probably grown the most at of the dairy alternatives over the last couple years.
+Dairy-Free Ice Cream has come A LONG way!
+It has probably grown the most of the dairy alternatives over the last couple of years.
 There are many options so I will give you the brands we buy the most. ..and for fun, our favorite flavors.

 - Ben & Jerry’s Non-Dairy

 - Jen: Lights!
 Caramel!
 Action!, Netflix & Chilll’d and Cherry Garcia

 - Ryan: Fish Food, Netflix & Chilll’d and Tonight Dough